facelessuser/RegReplace/quickstart.md

     }
     ```

-# Regex Enhancements
+# Regular Expression Enhancements

-RegReplace adds a couple of couple of regex enhancements.
-Out of the box, RegReplace uses Python's [re](https://docs.python.org/3.3/library/re.html) regex module.
+RegReplace adds a couple of couple of regular expression enhancements.
+Out of the box, RegReplace uses Python's [re](https://docs.python.org/3.3/library/re.html) regular expressions module.
 If you wish to extend re with additional special back references,
 you can take a look at the [documentation](http://facelessuser.github.io/RegReplace/usage/#extended-back-references) to see how to enable them.

-The Python re module is good, but if you prefer (and you are on Windows or OSX -- maybe Linux in the future), you can use the [regex](https://pypi.python.org/pypi/regex)
+The Python re module is good, but if you prefer, you can use the [regex](https://pypi.python.org/pypi/regex)
-module which includes numerous different enhancements.
+module which includes numerous enhancements.
 You can also enable backrefs when using the regex module, but
-it will just add support for fewer back references as regex implements more than re.
+it will just add support fewer back references as regex implements more than re.

 # I Need Help!